Pers8/obsidian-files/IB/English.md

 Analyse the intended audience and purpose of the communication.
 Consider how language and content are tailored to resonate with specific audiences.

 6. Examine visual elements if applicable
+If analysing visual texts, pay attention to the visual elements such as images, colors, layout and design